arviteri/Footing/README.md

 Backbone's purpose is to enable developers to create APIs without needing to implenent an authentication system each time.

-**DISCLAIMER:** Backbone is not setup to protect XSS or SQL Injection attacks.
+**DISCLAIMER:** Backbone is not yet designed to protect XSS or SQL Injection attacks.
 Comments are available in suggested locations for cleaning input data to prevent such attacks.

 ## Setup Requirements
   - MongoDB database (used for sessions).